Oct 31, 2011

 The stranger swore his innocence to the end but the hanging commenced without mercy on the Village Green.
 It took a long time, and many turned their backs to the gallows, uncomfortable.
-Those who saw his bulging eyes gape open one last time wished they hadn't.

 "Cursed be Ye'," he rasped, his face mottled with hopeless fury.
 A final shudder, and he was dead.
+Those who saw his bulging eyes gape open one last time wished they hadn't.

 Clive, the town's blacksmith and gravedigger, cut down the body, gave it a kick, to check, and hefted it to the waiting cart.
 The crowd dispersed as the oxen carried the stranger's remains away.

-Clive cursed the slow oxen and slapped their haunches all the way to the intended plot.
-He dug a shallow grave and backed the cart as close as he could.
-A stupid and greedy man, he felt the pockets of the stranger, found a coin, and pocketed it, disappointed until he pried open the stranger's mouth.
-Three gold teeth glinted, and he pulled them with the forceps he wore on his belt.
+A stupid and greedy man, he checked the pockets of the stranger first.
+He found a coin and pocketed it, but was disappointed until he pried open the stranger's mouth.
+Three gold teeth glinted.
+He yanked them out quickly with the forceps he wore on his belt.

 Feeling rich with his scavenged gains he spent much coin that night, filling his tankard again and again with bitter autumn ale.
 By all witness accounts, he left the tavern in a boisterous, jovial mood.